open/close all folders

 The current head of plague research at the palace in New Beijing.

-It's Personal: The reason he wants Levana dethroned so much is his dead daughter.
+- It's Personal: The reason he wants Levana dethroned so much is his thought-to-be-dead daughter.

-My Species Doth Protest Too Much: He is perfectly understanding of the many prejudices that Earthlings have against Lunars, and he'll be the first one to admit that, as things stand, those prejudices are pretty much entirely justified.
+- My Species Doth Protest Too Much: He is perfectly understanding of the many prejudices that Earthens have against Lunars, and he'll be the first one to admit that, as things stand, those prejudices are pretty much entirely justified.

 The Lunar Queen.